puffscoin/ethereumjs-block/docs/fromRpc.md

 # blockFromRpc

-Creates a new block object from Ethereum JSON RPC.
+Creates a new block object from PUFFScoin JSON RPC.

 **Parameters**